-Ten IMFD researchers are recognized among the top 2% of most cited scientists globally
+Ten IMFD researchers recognized among the top 2% of most cited scientists globally

-As every year, the Stanford/Elsevier Top 2% Scientists List was published, which lists the most influential scientists worldwide, an international ranking prepared by a group of researchers at Stanford University.
-The measurement is constructed from all author profiles in the Scopus database, which records scientific publications and citations from almost all over the world.
+As every year, Stanford/Elsevier published its Top 2% Scientists List, which ranks the world's most influential scientists, an international ranking compiled by a group of researchers at Stanford University.
+The ranking is based on all author profiles in the Scopus database, which records scientific publications and citations from almost every country in the world.

-The index considers not only the number of articles published, but also their impact measured in citations and the role of those who participate in the papers (for example, whether they appear as lead or last author).
-The 100,000 authors with the highest score or those who are among the 2% most cited in their area of expertise are included in the ranking.
+The index considers not only the number of articles published, but also their impact as measured by citations and the role of those involved in the work (for example, whether they are listed as the lead author or last author).
+The ranking includes the 100,000 authors with the highest scores or those who are among the top 2% most cited in their field of expertise.

-In this 2025 edition of the Stanford/Elsevier Top 2% Scientists List, ten researchers from the Millennium Institute Foundational Research on Data were recognized as the most highly cited in their respective fields worldwide.
+In this 2025 edition of the Stanford/Elsevier Top 2% Scientists List, ten researchers from Millennium Institute Foundational Research on Data recognized as the most cited in their respective fields worldwide.

 Pablo Barceló (IMC Catholic University)

-Leopoldo Bertossi (Faculty of Engineering, Universidad San Sebastián)
+Leopoldo Bertossi (Faculty of Engineering, San Sebastián University)

-Developed by Stanford University and Elsevier, the list is based on a detailed analysis of bibliometric metrics such as citations, h-index and scientific collaboration.
-It considers more than 9 million researchers from various disciplines, and only 2% reach this select group, which is organized into 22 scientific fields and 174 subfields.
+Compiled by Stanford University and Elsevier, the list is based on a detailed analysis of bibliometric metrics such as citations, h-index, and scientific collaboration.
+It considers more than 9 million researchers from various disciplines, and only 2% make it into this select group, which is organized into 22 scientific fields and 174 subfields.

 Sources:

-News Faculty of Physical and Mathematical Sciences of the University of Chile
+News Faculty of Physical Sciences and Mathematics, University of Chile

 CENIA News